ianchak/stati/docs-site/site/core-concepts/static-assets.md

 ---
 title: 'Static Assets & Bundling'
-description: 'Learn how Stati handles CSS, JavaScript, images, and other static assets with Vite.'
+description: 'Learn how Stati handles CSS, JavaScript, images, and other static assets.'
 ---

 # Static Assets & Bundling

-Stati leverages Vite's powerful asset processing capabilities to handle CSS, JavaScript, images, and other static files.
+Stati provides powerful asset processing capabilities to handle CSS, JavaScript, images, and other static files.
 This provides modern development features like hot module replacement, optimized builds, and support for the latest web technologies.

 ## Asset Types